What is Data Collection?

 After the data is collected from the fields, the paper forms are brought to the offices and the data is entered manually into the systems.

 The conclusion of a project after data analysis could be something like this:

 But pen and paper are outdated tools for collecting data.
-Not just outdated, there are various drawbacks of paper-based data collection method.Drawbacks of paper-based data collection
+Not just outdated, there are various drawbacks of paper-based data collection methods that’s the reason data collection apps come up.

 Paper-based data collection tools are also referred to as offline data collection tools.
 This brings me to online data collection tools.